If your event qualifies for general liability with host liquor, we would not remove host liquor as it is built into the premium.

 The state of the venue location determines the cost of coverage.

-Security guards are not required for any event nor would they be added to the policy.
-If you hire a private firm to provide security guards for the event, they would need to purchase their own liability insurance in order to be covered.
+Security guards are not required for any event nor would they be added as insureds to the policy.
+If you hire a private firm to provide security guards for the event, they would need to purchase their own liability insurance.

-The Waiver of Subrogation waives any fault of the venue in regards to damages or injuries.
+The Waiver of Subrogation waives the right of recovery against the venue owner in regards to damages or injuries.
 You do not need to add this to a policy unless required by your venue.
-An additional insured is another party at the event (other than the named venue) that can receive coverage under your policy in the event of damages or injuries.
+An additional insured is another party (other than the named venue) that can receive coverage under your policy in the event of damages or injuries.

 Of course.
 Please give us a call or write to us on the Contact Us page with a detailed description of the changes needed for your policy.
 All policy changes will be subject to a change in premium.